 A “session” is a superior indicator of buyer intent, as opposed to a unique visitor, because it comprises a self-contained shopping “event”.
 The same customer may visit a store multiple times during a certain period, with each visit representing an opportunity to make a sale for the online retailer.

 There are significant conversion rate disparities between industries, countries, seasons, devices and more.
 For July 2018, for example, the typical conversion rate for the clothing and accessories market was 1.41%.
 Compare that to 0.58% for agricultural supplies.

 With that in mind, it’s best to develop your own key performance indicators (KPIs) by looking at the average ecommerce conversion rate in your industry, taking into account your own data as much as possible, while allowing for anomalies.

 What’s more, you should always be careful when making comparisons to competitors.
 Amazon, for instance, boasts a 13% conversion rate, which is almost seven times the industry average.
-Also, understand that there can be reasonable differences between stores in the same industry – a clothes retailer targeting younger people will likely have a sizeable difference in its overall conversion rate when compared to a store catering to an older market.
+Also, understand that there can be reasonable differences between stores in the same industry – a clothes retailer targeting younger people will likely have a sizeable difference in its overall website conversion rate when compared to a store catering to an older market.

 Third party metrics, medians, averages etc. are great for giving you a general idea of what to aim for.
 They also highlight the places you might be running into issues (such as on mobile devices), and help to measure yourself against close competitors.

-So what’s a good conversion rate?
+So what’s a good website conversion rate?
 Assuming you’re not hitting well below your market average, and accounting for natural and manmade disasters, it’s simply one that’s better than the last one!
 Sorry we couldn’t be more specific folks!

 When developing goals and in-house benchmarks, we’ve found market-specific conversion rate standards to be a valuable source of data for gauging the general performance of an Ecommerce store.

 IRP Commerce provides timely data about a number of markets.
 You can see from the graph below – summarizing conversion rates for December 2018 – that “Arts & Crafts” leads the way with 3.83%% while “Baby & Child” lags behind with 0.84%.